nicholaspung/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference is that .forEach mutates the current Array when used. .map can be assigned to a new Array, however it doesn't change the current Array.

 2. What is the difference between a function and a method?

+    A function is able to be used in whatever scope is it called.
+A method is a function attached to an object.
+Only the object is able to invoke the function.

 3. What is closure?

+    A closure is when a function is able to access a variable directly outside it's lexicon scope.

 4. Describe the four rules of the 'this' keyword.

+    Window/global binding: when used in the global Javascript console, 'this' points to the 'Window' object, which houses all of Javascript.
+It is not recommended to use this unless you're absolutely certain you know what you're doing.
+    Implicit binding: when used, 'this' 'points' towards the object/function that is housing it.
+When declaring an object, 'this' points directly to the left of the dot notation.
+    Explicit binding: when used, 'this' 'points' directly toward the object is being called, using .call(), .apply(), and .bind().
+It's considered explicit because you are directly 'pointing' at an object that you are passing through it.
+    New binding: when used, 'this' 'points' towards the new object being called.

 5. Why do we need super() in an extended class?

+    super() is needed in an extended class because it references all the properties of the class being extended.
+Without super(), the class being extends would not be able to have the same properties as the previous class, and also it would defeat the purpose of extending a class.

 ## Project Set up